rkitover/windows-dev-guide/README.md

 run AutoHotkey with Administrator privileges, you can do that on startup by creating a task in the Task Scheduler.

+### Setting up an Editor

+Here I will describe how to set up a few editors.
+You can use nano, vim, emacs or vscode etc..

+You can also edit files in the Visual Studio IDE using the `devenv` command.

+I use vim, and the examples here are geared towards that.

+If you want a very simple terminal editor that doesn't require learning how to use it, you can use nano, see below for how to install it.

+Make sure `$env:EDITOR` is set to the executable or script that launches your editor with backslashes replaced with forward slashes so that git can use it for commit messages.
+See the `$profile` example below.

-### Setting up Vim
+#### Setting up Vim

 I recommend using neovim on Windows because it has working mouse support and is almost 100% compatible with vim anyway, except in an ssh session where neovim does not currently work for some reason.

-If you don't use vim, just add an alias for your favorite editor in your powershell `$profile`, and set `$env:EDITOR` so that git can open it for commit messages etc..
-I will explain how to do this below.

 If you are using neovim or both, run the following: